 The Lip-Philtrum Guides (2004) are 5-point pictorial guides (see images below) that are used by the FASD 4-Digit Code to accurately measure philtrum smoothness and upper lip thinness.
-The performance of these Lip-Philtrum Guides have been extensively asssessed and validated.
+The performance of 4-Digit Code Lip-Philtrum Guides have been extensively assessed and validated.
+Only Lip-Philtrum Guides distributed by the University of Washington should be used with the University of Washington FASD 4-Digit Diagnostic Code.

 The Rank 5 picture portrays a philtrum that is completely smooth and an upper lip that is very thin (characteristic of FAS).
 The philtrum is the vertical groove between the nose and upper lip.
 The Rank 1 picture portrays a deeply grooved philtrum and very thick upper lip.
 As you advance up the Guide from Rank #1 to #5, the upper lip becomes thinner and the philtrum becomes smoother.